Is LIVDELZI right

 Talking to your healthcare team about LIVDELZI

 If you’re ready to talk to your healthcare provider about LIVDELZI, doing a little planning before your next appointment may be helpful.
-You’ll want to make sure you say everything you want to say and get all of your questions answered.
+You’ll want to make sure you say everything you want to say and get all your questions answered.
 Taking some simple steps to be prepared can help make that happen.

-Preparing for your appointment
+Preparing for your appointments

 - Questions you have about your current treatment or LIVDELZI